 Simi Valley Acorn – The Simi Valley, Moorpark, and Thousand Oaks Acorn papers regularly report on SSFL developments.
-Recent stories include Plan for field lab site cleanup still vague and Energy Dept. outlines cleanup of contaminated test site.
+Recent stories include Protesters want SSFL cleaned up and Plan for field lab site cleanup still vague.

 Los Angeles Times – Recent LA Times coverage includes a 2014 story Santa Susana toxic cleanup effort is a mess and from 2012 Radioactive hot spots remain at former research facility’s site.

 Jewish Journal – The Jewish Journal‘s coverage of SSFL has primarily focused on contamination issues at the Brandeis-Bardin institute, which borders SSFL.
 Recent articles include Government agencies at odds over chemical cleanup near Camp Alonim and Brandeis Bardin needs to be transparent about contamination.

 KCRW – KCRW‘s recent SSFL coverage includes a 2014 segment How Boeing Blocked a Nuclear and Chemical Clean-Up in LA’s Backyard and from 2010 Residents Push for Toxic Cleanup in Santa Susana Mountains.

 KPCC – Recent SSFL coverage by KPCC includes Did kids camp owner and a state agency collude to whitewash contamination risk? and Judge stops toxics regulators from approving demolition of former nuclear lab.